 The journey to Hana, however, is incredibly scenic and a must for any Maui trip itinerary.
 The Road to Hana will take you past stunning mountains, sea, and the famous Hana Rainforest.
 On your adventure, you’ll explore the extensive history of the Myths of Maui and have a close view of several natural and man-made landmarks along the way.

-The Hana Highway itself is a famous tourist spot in Maui, attracting thousands of yearly visitors.
+The Hana Highway itself is a famous tourist spot in Maui, attracting thousands of visitors yearly.
 Though the modern road was constructed in the late 1800s, the highway has roots dating back as far as the 16th century.
 Waterfalls, beaches, and dramatic clifftops await as you traverse the scenic stretch of highway.

 Wai’anapanapa State Park